Iran sounds out Japan about possible Hassan Rouhani visit: source | The Japan Times

 Araghchi hailed the trip as a “turning point” in bilateral relations.

-The United States, meanwhile, has called for a coalition to patrol waters near the strait and protect commercial shipping, dubbed Operation Sentinel.
+The U.S. has called for a coalition to patrol waters near the strait and protect commercial shipping, naming the initiative Operation Sentinel.

 Japan has opted not to participate in the coalition, instead planning to send a Maritime Self-Defense Force ship and a patrol plane to the region for “research” purposes.